Koatty/koatty_core/docs/api/koatty_core.component.md

 ## Component() function

-Indicates that an decorated class is a "component".
+Component decorator, used to mark a class as a component and register it to IOC container.

 **Signature:**